adoprox/Group60_mlops/README.md

 https://www.kaggle.com/competitions/jigsaw-toxic-comment-classification-challenge

 ## Overall goal of the project
-Write a classifier for toxic comments from the Kaggl toxic comment classification competition.
-The classifier should take one comment and output the probability of the comment belonging in each of the 7 classes.
+The project aims to develop a classifier for identifying toxic comments, as part of the Kaggle Toxic Comment Classification Challenge.
+This classifier's primary function is to analyze individual comments and estimate the likelihood of each comment falling into one of seven categories.
+The categories include six specific classes: toxic, severe toxic, obscene, threat, insult, and identity hate, along with a seventh for general classification.

 ## Framework
-FastAi and PyTorch-Transformers (formerly known as pytorch_pretrained_bert) from HuggingFace.
-The second framework will be used to load the pretrained model and tokenizer; while the first one will be used (instead of PyTorch-Lightning to improve the code, this because FastAi was used in the example we based our model on).
+To achieve this, we are utilizing a combination of FastAi and PyTorch-Transformers (now known as pytorch_pretrained_bert) frameworks.
+PyTorch-Transformers, a product of HuggingFace, is instrumental in loading the pretrained model and tokenizer.
+On the other hand, FastAi, chosen over PyTorch-Lightning, serves to enhance the coding process.
+Our decision to use FastAi was influenced by its implementation in a similar model, which we are using as a reference.

 ## Data
-We will use the Kaggle Toxic comment classification dataset.
-The dataset consists of comments from Wikipedia, with a label for each comment.
-Labels consist of one of 6 classes: toxic, severe_toxic, obscene, threat, insult, identity_hate.
-Link: [Toxic comment classification challenge data](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data)
+Our data source is the Kaggle Toxic Comment Classification dataset, which comprises various comments sourced from Wikipedia.
+Each comment in this dataset is tagged with one or more labels corresponding to the six toxic categories.
+The dataset's structure and labels allow for a comprehensive training regime, catering to our classifier's need for diverse and complex examples.
+Interested parties can access the dataset through the provided Kaggle link: [Toxic comment classification challenge data](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data)

 ## Models
-We will use a pretrained BERT model and then train the model on the dataset.
-Because the BERT base model was trained on a large amount of data, training it on this specific task should yield good results.
+For the modeling aspect, we are leveraging a pre-trained BERT (Bidirectional Encoder Representations from Transformers) model.
+The choice of BERT is strategic; given its extensive training on a large corpus, it is highly capable of understanding nuanced language patterns.
+Our approach involves further training this base model on the specific dataset to fine-tune it for our classification task.
+This method is expected to harness BERT's advanced language processing capabilities, making it adept at recognizing and classifying varying degrees of toxicity in comments.